top of page

 • How do I get to the start line?

+Start Lines The Start Line for the half marathon is at the Loveland Ski Area B BASIN Location.
+The Start Line for the 4-Mile is just west of Silver Plume.
+The second portion of the relay starts at the Bakerville Exit off I-70.
+The third portion of the relay starts at the 4-Mile Start.
 Half-Marathon/Relay Player 1 participants parked at Loveland Ski Area Basin are able to walk directly to the start line.
 Half-Marathon/Relay Player 1 participants parked at Loveland Ski Area Valley are able to walk directly to the start line (1/2 mile) or take a shuttle.
-4-Mile or Relay 2 & 3 Players will be shuttled to their respective start lines (THERE IS NO PARKING AT THE 4-MILE OR RELAY 2 & 3 START LINES) We are increasing parking and shuttles services for the 2024 races.
-Further information will be released soon on this.
+4-Mile or Relay 2 & 3 Players will be shuttled to their respective start lines (THERE IS NO PARKING AT THE 4-MILE OR RELAY 2 & 3 START LINES) We are increasing parking and shuttles services for the 2025 races.
+VIP parking will be shuttled from the lot to the start of the race.

 Clothing drop boxes will be at all start lines!
 It is cool at the start so feel free to bring a jacket, and we will bring it to the Finish Line for you!
 Please do not drop your clothes along the race course and expect to find them at the finish.
 You MUST drop your clothes at the START lines or they will be donated to our Clear Creek Victims Advocates.